 Alisha launched Rounding Third LLC in September 2009.
 She has an expert talent for educating & advising those making an impact through sport.
 Her 15 years of extensive experience in the industry have added value to organizations around the world.
-She has pioneered innovative solutions for prominent clients including the Robert Wood Johnson Foundation; Justin Verlander’s Wins for Warriors; the President’s Council on Fitness, Sports and Nutrition; 3x Olympian Tracy Evans & Kids Play International; Athletes for Hope, Side Out Foundation and Positive Tracks.
+She has pioneered innovative solutions for prominent clients including the Robert Wood Johnson Foundation; Justin Verlander’s Wins for Warriors; the President’s Council on Fitness, Sports & Nutrition; 3x Olympian Tracy Evans & Kids Play International; Athletes for Hope and Positive Tracks.

 Alisha is the director of the prestigious RWJF Sports Award on behalf of the Robert Wood Johnson Foundation, the nation’s largest philanthropy dedicated solely to health.
 She works to achieve the vision of the award which annually recognizes a professional sports team, individual athlete/coach, and a sports organization for inspiring healthier communities through sport.

 Alisha has served as a catalyst for greater knowledge on the subject of sports philanthropy.
 She saw a void in educational opportunities at the university level which led her to envision and create the first ever academic program in sports philanthropy.
 The Sports Philanthropy Executive Certificate saw exceptional growth under her leadership from Spring 2013-Summer 2016.

 Prior to consulting, Alisha spent eight years at the Sports Philanthropy Project (SPP) managing all sports partnerships with teams, athletes, leagues and others, enabling her to build an extensive network within the field.
 She developed innovative professional development opportunities in addition to directing sports outreach efforts for a Robert Wood Johnson Foundation social marketing campaign, partnering with Major League Soccer to reach 1.5 million people.